 Another is the Autonomic Logistics Information System, or ALIS.
 It was meant to automatically sense and schedule needed maintenance actions, but it’s had teething problems, is hosted on obsolete hardware, and suffers from false alarms driving unnecessary parts changeouts.
 A successor system, ODIN, for Operational Data Integrated Network, is already taking over.

+None of this is news.
+Former Pentagon acquisition and sustainment chief Ellen M. Lord said in 2018 that “right now, we can’t afford the sustainment costs we have on the F-35.
+And we’re committed to changing that.”
 The COVID pandemic slowed down production at the F-35 line in Fort Worth, Texas, seen here, and among the enterprise’s parts vendors.
 The jets have needed more upkeep and their stealthy coatings have required more attention than anticipated.
 Defense Contract Management Agency/Courtesy

 Soon after, Lockheed Martin “table dropped” a Performance Based Logistics, or PBL proposal, on Lord’s desk, Fick said.
 Lockheed said the new approach—which would provide an agreed level of aircraft readiness and manage the fleet accordingly—would get the Air Force to its $25K by the 2025 target.
 It also said that achieving the target without a PBL couldn’t happen.